 Court grants stay on €65m judgment against Carlow couple

-The fund sought judgment for some €48.3 million against Mr Murphy, and for €17.2 million against Mrs Murphy.
+The fund sought judgment for some €48.3 million against Stephen Murphy, and for €17.2 million against Margaret Murphy.
 Photograph: iStock

 A High Court judge has granted a stay until October on his decision that a fund is entitled to a total €65 million judgment against a businessman and his wife after being told discussions are underway between the sides.